Chuck Taylor (wrestler): All Elite Wrestling (2019–present)

+Best Friends (2019–2023)

 On February 7, 2019, Taylor and Beretta appeared at an All Elite Wrestling (AEW) rally in Las Vegas and announced that they had joined the company.
 They would debut at AEW's inaugural event, Double or Nothing on May 25, where they defeated Angélico and Jack Evans.
 The following month at Fyter Fest, Best Friends competed in a three-way tag team match against Private Party (Isiah Kassidy and Marq Quen) and SoCal Uncensored (Frankie Kazarian and Scorpio Sky) for an opportunity to secure a bye in a tournament to determine to the inaugural AEW World Tag Team Champions, which they won.
 However, at All Out on August 31, Best Friends were defeated by The Dark Order's Evil Uno and Stu Grayson in a match where the winners qualified for the first round bye.
 Despite not receiving the bye, Best Friends still competed in the AEW World Tag Team Championship tournament, where they were eliminated in the first round by SoCal Uncensored.
 During this time they also became friends with and added Orange Cassidy to the team, including adding him to their trademark hug and zoom out.
 At Bash at the Beach on January 15, 2020, Best Friends competed in a four-way tag team match to determine the number one contenders for the AEW World Tag Team Championship, which was won by "Hangman" Adam Page and Kenny Omega.
 After winning a title shot when they defeated Private Party at Double or Nothing Buy-In, they faced Kenny Omega and "Hangman" Adam Page at Fyter Fest night 1, which they lost.

-In late August, Taylor and Trent started a feud with Santana and Ortiz after Trent's Mum's van was destroyed by the latter.
+In late August, Taylor and Trent started a feud with Santana and Ortiz after Trent's mother's van was destroyed by the latter.
 This would culminate in a highly praised Parking Lot Brawl on the September 16 episode of Dynamite, where the Best Friends won.
-That match was rated 5-stars by wrestling journalist Dave Meltzer.